aaronparker/aaronparker.github.io/_posts/2008-02-03-sequencing-apple-quicktime-7x.md

 ### Copy the preferences file at runtime

-If you would prefer to leave the preferences file in it&#8217;s default location, you will have to copy a pre-configured preferences file at launch.
+If you would prefer to leave the preferences file in it's default location, you will have to copy a pre-configured preferences file at launch.

 Create the QuickTime preferences by first installing QuickTime onto a test machine, configuring the required preferences, then copy the preferences file to a folder under the asset folder.
 Then modify the OSD file to copy the configured preferences file when QuickTime is launched: